CourtHive/tods-competition-factory/src/tournamentEngine/documentation/api.md

 ## modifySeedAssignment

 Change the display representation of a seedNumber for a specified `participantId`.
-Method is utlized by `positionActions`.
+This method is included in `validActions` for [positionActions](/concepts/positionActions).

 ```js
 tournamentEngine.modifySeedAssignment({